 - Unscientific motives: IARC uses a network of feral (anti-industry, pro-organic) journalists, regularly feeding them information to either defend IARC or discredit others who challenge them as Monsanto shills.

 - Lying: When Reuters clearly demonstrated how IARC changed ten passages in the glyphosate monograph post-panel to make the substance appear more carcinogenic than the panel had concluded, IARC simply denied they ever change documents (when clearly they did).
+They then alluded to Monsanto six times in their press release.

 - Bullying: In a press statement, IARC accused Reuters journalist, Kate Kelland, of harassing glyphosate monograph Working Group members (by asking them questions) and claiming she was working on behalf of Monsanto.
+This claim was repeated a year later in a further attack.

 This seems quite clear: With these 30 counts, we can safely conclude that IARC has become a corrupted organisation (ten would have been enough).
 IARC no longer has the credibility to be considered as a scientific agency.
 As for its present ambition, it’s monographs should not be allowed to serve as evidence in US tort lawsuits: they are not only impractical hazard assessments, they are scandal-ridden, ill-motivated and lacking integrity.